Glucofy-Team/Glucofy-Cloud-Computing/README.md

 <img src="https://github.com/Glucofy-Team/Glucofy-Cloud-Computing/blob/main/img/Glucofy_Architecture.drawio.png">

-We use Cloud Run, Cloud Storage, and Cloud Firestore services to support our applications.
-The frontend uses APIs from two servers: Backend and Machine Learning models.
-The backend is directly connected to Cloud Firestore as its database.
-The Machine Learning model connects directly to Cloud Storage to load the datasets stored there.
+We use Cloud Run, Cloud Firestore, and Vertex AI services to support our applications.
+The frontend utilizes APIs from two servers: the backend and machine learning models.
+The backend is directly connected to Cloud Firestore as its database and to Vertex AI for the food recommendation feature.
 We deploy these services in the Asia-Southeast2 region and the Asia-Southeast2-B zone.

 ## 2. Database

 <img src="https://github.com/Glucofy-Team/Glucofy-Cloud-Computing/blob/main/img/Glucofy_NoSQL.drawio.png">
-Our application's database utilizes Firestore, which contains a primary user collection.
-Each document within this user collection represents an individual user and includes a tracker subcollection that stores related tracking information specific to that user.
+Our application's database utilizes Firestore, which contains a primary `User` collection.
+Each document within this *User* collection represents an individual user and includes a tracker subcollection that stores related tracking information specific to that user.
+Additionally, there is a `Food` subcollection related to the user's tracking data.
+This subcollection stores details about various foods

 ## 3. API Endpoints
 ### - Express-API Endpoints :